ELECTROMAGNETIC WAVES - 2019/0

 33 hours of lectures and 11 hours of class tutorials.

-The class test comprises an on-line multiple choice question paper of 20 questions.
+The class test is of 45 minutes duration and comprises an on-line multiple choice question paper of 20 questions.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.